 Things I Do & Did:

-I've exhibited personal work at IndieCade @ E3, IndieCade 2014, Dev/Pulse, GDC, Giant Robot Game Night and VRLA.
+I've exhibited personal work at IndieCade @ E3, IndieCade 2014, Dev/Pulse, GDC, Giant Robot and VRLA.

 I was on a panel with Alex Schwarz, Tyler Hurd, Pat Hackett and Curtis Hickman at the inaugural VRDC @ GDC 2016.
 We discussed Design Lessons for Roomscale VR to a standing-room-only crowd.

-I have an MFA from USC's Interactive Media & Games Division
+Times I got Smart: I have an MFA from USC's Interactive Media & Games Division I have a BFA from Juniata College in English & Philosophy

 The Rest: My story begins with the Commodore 64.
 I was two or three years old and my Dad was a bit of a computer nerd, so we always had a computer around.
 Unlabeled floppy disks ('*' quickly became my favorite command) held the wonders of Karateeka- a game I never quite grokked, but adored for it's strangeness- or Moppets.
 There were dozens of unlabeled games I can barely remember, but I got set up to game at a young age.